Some infinitely generated non projective modules over path algebras and their extensions under Martin's Axiom: Preliminaries

 \subsection{Martin's Axiom}

 Martin's Axiom was introduced by Martin and Solovay \cite{MartinSolovay}.
 This axiom cannot be neither proved nor refuted from axiomatic set theory $\ZFC$, so it is consistent with $\ZFC$.
-Martin's Axiom can be considered as a generalization of the Baire category theorem (see e.g. \cite[Theorem III.4.7]{Kunen:new}).
-In this paper we use {\sf UP}\footnote{This notation follows \cite{EM} but it is not that common in set theory. }, which is one combinatorial consequence from Martin's Axiom.
+Martin's Axiom can be considered as a generalization of the Baire category theorem (see e.g. \cite[Theorem III.4.7]{Kunen:new}). $\MA_{\aleph_1}$ denotes Martin's Axiom for $\aleph_1$ many dense sets.
+In this paper we use {\sf UP}\footnote{This notation follows \cite{EM} but it is not that common in set theory. }, which is one combinatorial consequence from $\MA_{\aleph_1}$.

 \begin{defn} \begin{enumerate}

 \item A {\em ladder system (on $\omega_1$)} is a sequence $\seq{C_\alpha:\alpha\in\omega_1\cap \Lim}$ such that \begin{itemize} \item for each $\alpha\in\omega_1\cap \Lim$, $C_\alpha$ is a cofinal subset of $\alpha$, that is,